shpaw415/bunext/README.md

 Bunext supports **Server Actions** for secure API calls.

+ - function name must start with the keyword Server
  - **File & File[]** must be at the first level of params.
  - formData is supported without other params
  - params must be serializable